feldroop/static_task_scheduling/README.md

 Implementations of different static task scheduling algorithms to internally evaluate a proposed MILP based model for this problem.

+This is NOT intended for general purpose usage and there is no guarantee for robustness or any expected program behavior.

 ## Implemented algorithms

 * Original HEFT